 PressOne.PH believes that fact-checking is essential to combatting misinformation and disinformation, and in informing and educating citizens and voters.
-PressOne.PH commits to be fair and nonpartisan in its fact-checking work and relies on objective criteria in selecting which claims to fact-check – primarily the importance or gravity of the claim and how wide it has been circulated.
-Fact-checks must explain how the claim was selected.
+PressOne.PH commits to be fair and nonpartisan in its fact-checking work.
 As a policy, PressOne.PH will not link back to erroneous or misleading content to avoid further harm to the public.

 PressOne.PH commits to transparency in its fact-checks and endeavors to cite all its sources of information or evidence.
 Evidence from all relevant sides must be obtained and carefully evaluated.
-The sources of claims must be contacted if possible (unless there is a legitimate reason otherwise) and allowed to provide evidence to support claims within a reasonable period (48 hours).
+The sources of claims may be contacted if necessary and allowed to provide evidence to support claims within a reasonable period.
 The absence of a timely reply or any qualification to the original claim will not impede the publication of fact-check pieces.

 - FALSE: Content that has no basis in fact.
 This includes: